vtexdocs/help-center-content/docs/tutorials/en/when-will-money-from-sale-be-credited-to-my-account.md

 ---
-title: When will money from a sale be credited to my account?
+title: 'When will money from a sale be credited to my account?'
 id: 7GNnDHohqi3Tj6qytgq4Ce
 status: DRAFT
 createdAt: 2020-06-16T00:26:36.127Z